jayoungs/SwiftLinkBike-User-Behavior-Analysis/README.md

 ### 2-3.
 Inspect the Temporary Table and Validate Data

 I inspected the temporary table as below and found that there were other things to fix and clean:
-* 188 records out of 415,025 that the start time was equal to or later than the end time.
+* 188 rides out of 415,025 that their start time was equal to or later than the end time.
-* 10,195 records that took less than
+* 10,195 rides that took less than 1 minute and 18,782 that took less than 2 minutes.

 <details>
 <summary>Click to expand</summary>